aadishenoy95/utg-replication-bundle/UTG_EXECUTIVE_SUMMARY.md

 ## Core Theory Statement

-UTG in this project is built around a coherent-plus-morphology source decomposition and a phase-bearing temporal sector.
+UTG is built around a coherent-plus-morphology source decomposition and a phase-bearing temporal sector.
 The theory now has working predictions across three layers: